benhutchins/dyngoose/README.md

 // Use the add or remove operator on Sets to only partially change an attribute card.set('owners', ['some value'], { operator: 'add' })

+// Use an abort controller all on read requests const abortController = new AbortController() await Card.primaryKey.get({ id: 10, title: 'abc' }, { abortSignal: abortController.signal })
+abortController.abort()
 ```

 ### TS Compiler Setting